cvpr2023-tutorial-diffusion-models/papers/README.md

 1. The goal of the tutorial is to provide a **high-level introduction** to researchers not familiar with diffusion models, or wish to be more familiar with its more recent developments related to CVPR.
 2. The field is growing at a near-exponential rate[^1].
 Therefore, we have to consider **a curated list of selected papers**.
 We do not aim to make another paper tracker on diffusion models[^2].
-3. Even in the curated list, your paper might not get highlighted (i.e., taking at least 3 mins in the tutorial) in the 3-hour talk.  **We will make the final decisions regarding which papers get highlighted.**
+3. Even in the curated list, your paper might not get highlighted (i.e., taking at least 3 mins in the tutorial) in the 3-hour talk.
+4. Given the time constraint (1 hour x 3 sections), we can only highlight no more than 20 papers in each hour of the tutorial.
+5. **We will make the final decisions regarding which papers get highlighted**, and we try to lean on papers with novel yet highly practical ideas.
-4. That being said, we will list all the papers contributed here in our slides, and strive to give a "shout out" to many of them (e.g., one or two sentences listing their connections to highlighted work), as long as they are related to the topics in the tutorial.
+6. That being said, we will list all the papers contributed here in our slides, and strive to give a "shout out" to many of them (e.g., one or two sentences listing their connections to highlighted work), as long as they are related to the topics in the tutorial.
-5. Although we use the term "paper", it does not have to be a paper at all.
+7. Although we use the term "paper", it does not have to be a paper at all.
 The community has lots of amazing ideas that are not always presnted as a paper, and these are worth highlighting as well (an example is negative prompting).
-6. The deadline for contributions is **June 9th**, around ten days before the actual tutorial.
+8. The deadline for contributions is **June 9th**, around ten days before the actual tutorial.

 [^1]: The awesome diffusion models repo (https://github.com/heejkoo/Awesome-Diffusion-Models) already lists more than 1300 papers on the topic, and that are even not all of them!
 [^2]: Several trackers are here: https://github.com/heejkoo/Awesome-Diffusion-Models (about 1300 papers as of writing), https://vsehwag.github.io/blog/2023/2/all_papers_on_diffusion.html (about 500 papers), https://scorebasedgenerativemodeling.github.io/ (about 800 papers).